 You’ll probably find some teas labeled as pregnancy teas.
 These teas typically contain red raspberry leaves.
 Many health professionals consider this ingredient to be an important part of a healthy pregnancy.
 Studies show that it can reduce labor time and prevent early or late deliveries.
 So if you are not already a tea drinker, drinking tea while pregnant might be a good time to start!

 When You’re Stressed

 Lots of teas have been proven to be helpful for stress relief because of the antioxidants they contain.
 Here are a few tried and tested teas for dealing with stress.

 - Lavender tea

 - Green tea ( try a defcafinated blend)

 - Turmeric tea

 When It’s Cold Outside

-So, there you have it - our recommendations for which teas to drink and when.
+We’ve made it; a breakdown of which teas are the most beneficial throughout your entire day.
 All the teas we’ve listed in this article come with a wide range of excellent health benefits.
 However, if you start planning when you drink these teas, you may notice that the benefits are optimized.

 Do you have a favorite tea or a go-to tea regimen?
 Share your thoughts with us, we’d love to hear from you.